friendoye/RecyclerXRay/README.md

 # RecyclerXRay

-RecyclerXRay is a debug tool for visual inspection of complex RecyclerView layouts.
-Also it helps you to navigate to specific item's ViewHolder faster.
+`RecyclerXRay` is a debug tool for visual inspection of complex `RecyclerView` layouts.
+Also it helps you navigate to specific `ViewHolder` faster.

 <img src="https://i.imgur.com/x3Uw8sd.gif" width="300px"/>

 ### Motivation

-Finding right ViewHolder in a complex and big RecyclerView layout may be hard.
+Finding specific `ViewHolder` in a complex and big `RecyclerView` layout may be hard.
-Finding right ViewHolder for an invisible item view might be even harder.
+Finding specific `ViewHolder` for an invisible item view might be even harder.
 Doing it over and over again, you may find yourself wondering: *Is there any way to find my ViewHolders faster?*

 ### Features

-By default `RecyclerXRay` uses `DefaultXRayDebugViewHolder`.
-It can:
+During visual inspection of `RecyclerView.Adapter`, `RecyclerXRay` allows the following things:

-* Show all debug information from `XRayResult`;
+* Show all debug information from `XRayResult` (`ViewHolder`'s class, view type, custom params, etc.);
-* Show preview of current ViewHolder layout on item click;
+* Show preview of `ViewHolder` original item view on item click;
-* Log link to file with current ViewHolder on item click:
+* Log clickable link to file, where given `ViewHolder` is placed, on item click (clicking on this link in Android Studio will navigate you to `ViewHolder`!):

 <img src="https://i.imgur.com/Pj59bvq.gif" width="800px"/>